-Harvey Cedars Borough participate with the Federal Emergency Management Agency (FEMA) in the "Community Rating System" which requires annual notification to all property owners of this program, the flooding potential in this community, and the National Flood Insurance Program.
+The Borough of Harvey Cedars participates with the Federal Emergency Management Agency (FEMA) in the “Community Rating System” (CRS).
+Borough residents currently receive a 10% discount for flood insurance based on the Borough’s participation in the CRS.
+One of the requirements under this system is to notify all property owners of the flooding potential in this community and of the National Flood Insurance Program (NFIP).

 The Flood Hazard

 When severe storms are forecasted for Long Beach Island, local cable station channel 22 and local radio stations 1650AM, WOBM (1160 AM and 92.7 FM), WJRZ (100.1 FM) and WJLK (98.5 FM) will broadcast emergency information.
-Warnings will also be disseminated by the Emergency Notification System (an automated telephone message), by sirens, and by police and fire vehicles equipped with the public address systems.
-Emergency information is also posted on www.hcpolice.org and www.harveycedars.org.
+Warnings will also be disseminated by the Emergency Notification System also known as Nixle (an automated text and/or telephone message), Social Media, and by police and fire vehicles equipped with the public address systems.
+To sign up for Nixle messages and to follow us on Social Media visit www.hcpolice.org or www.harveycedars.org.
 The flood warning system is equipped to provide up to 24 hours advance warning of a flood hazard.

 The Federal Emergency Management Agency suggests the following action when coastal storms or hurricanes are imminent: